alekcz/firestream/README.md

 Partitions are not provided for in `firestream`.
 If you really really really need partitions, it's probably time to switch to `kafka`.

 ### Producers and consumers
 Like `kafka`, `firestream` allows for multiple consumer and producers.
-It however does not allow for consumer groups.
-If you really really really need consumer groups, it's probably time to switch to `kafka`.
+It however only allows for consumer groups with one consumer.
+If you really really really need more than one consume in a consumer group, it's probably time to switch to `kafka`.

 ### Brokers and clusters
 There is only one broker, that broker is your firebase instance.
 There is only cluster